ccummings/canjs-contacts-tutorial/part2/part2.md

 </script>
 ```

 We use `$.each` to loop through each category and render a link with a `data-category` attribute along with the name of the category.
 We are using the `count()` helper from `Contact.List` to display how many contacts are in each category.
-Again, the `this.attr('length')` line in the `filter()` helper function will make this live so whenever a contact is removed or added from a category, the count will be updated.
+Again, the `this.attr('length')` line in the `filter()` helper function will make this live so whenever a contact is removed or added from a category, the count will be updated automatically.
+We also add the name of the category to the `data-category` attribute of each link, so we can later retrieve it using `$.data('category')`.

-Now add this code after the other Controls in `contacts.js`:
+Now we need to create the Control that will manage the list of categories.
+Add this code after the other Control in `contacts.js`:

 ```js
 Filter = can.Control({